 Which changes would you like to see among society around people that are HIV-positive?

 I have this naive vision that revealing my status of being HIV-positive could become completely uneventful to disclose.
 I have the ambition that people’s knowledge about HIV, treatments, and prevention become second nature that it doesn’t worry them anymore.
 Of course, people should take care of themselves, anytime, that goes without saying.
 But I want knowledge, not fear.
 So, take care of yourself because of what you know, not because of what you fear.
-For Europe or in general, I have the hope that thanks to knowledge people will treat people who are HIV-positive as uneventful as it is today.
+For Europe or, in general, I have the hope that thanks to the knowledge, people will treat people who are HIV-positive as uneventful as it is today.

 For Malta, I hope that we can make testing something that is understood as positive.
-No slut-shaming or no thinking that he had a wild night but seeing it as a responsible mature action to take care of yourself and others.
+No slut-shaming or no thinking that he had a wild night but seeing it as a responsible, mature action to take care of yourself and others.
 I just want to make it something more casual to get tested.

 I hope that the world can somehow make a mutual effort to reach the 90/90/90 UNAIDS aim.
-This means that by 2020, 90% of all people living with HIV will know their HIV status, 90% of all people with diagnosed HIV infection will receive sustained antiretroviral therapy and that 90% of all people receiving antiretroviral therapy will have viral suppression which means they become undetectable.
+By 2020, 90% of all people living with HIV will know their HIV status, 90% of all people with diagnosed HIV infection will receive sustained antiretroviral therapy, and 90% of all people receiving antiretroviral therapy will have viral suppression.
+That means they become undetectable.
 Unfortunately, looking at the UNAIDS website, we are not even close.
-We need to unite forces here because right now the world gets to see what a pandemic can do.
-So, hopefully, Covid-19, once we have beaten it, becomes a reminder of how important HIV research is.
+We need to unite forces here because the world gets to see what a pandemic can do right now.
+So, hopefully, Covid-19, once we have beaten it, will become a reminder of how vital HIV research is.

 Chris, thank you very much for the interview.